alisson-anjos/diffusion-pipe-ui/README.md

 - `-d`: Start in detached mode (runs in the background).

 Use these options to tailor the setup to your environment and requirements.

+## Contributions

+The UI, initially created with ChatGPT's assistance, is not perfect and may contain various errors or rough parts.
+Contributions and improvements are welcome!
+If you encounter issues, feel free to open an issue or submit a pull request.

+## References

+- [diffusion-pipe](https://github.com/tdrussell/diffusion-pipe): The core repository providing the underlying training logic and scripts used by this UI.